 The Foundation's endowment policy was established by the Board of Directors with the objective of protecting the value of the endowments by limiting the amount of income made available for spending to the payout amount and requiring the reinvestment of income not made available for payout, with the objective of increasing the combined value of donated funds and cumulative investment returns at the rate of inflation or greater, over time (preservation of capital).
 The payout amount is calculated on the opening fund balance, and made available for spending restricted to the purposes set out in the donor agreement, if applicable, or as stipulated by the Board of Directors.
 The investment policy has established investment objectives that will preserve the real purchasing power and achieve long-term growth of its assets by seeking returns on its investments that are in excess of the spending rate and the rate of inflation.
 The payout amount made available for spending is reviewed and set by the Board of Directors annually.
-For 2024, the payout amount was set at 4% (2023 -4%).
+For 2025, the payout amount was set at 5% (2024 - 4%), consisting of 4% recorded in the Restricted Fund and 1% recorded in the General Fund.